M & K Raku Workshops

 Raku firing is one of the most dramatic and exciting ways to fire pottery!!!

-Workshops cost £80 (2017) and run from 10am - 5pm.
+Workshops cost £100 (2019 price) and run from 10am - 5pm.
 Hot drinks and cakes are included but please bring your own packed lunch.
 We are limited to 10 students per workshop.
 For more information and to check availability please email: firstname.lastname@example.org

 Workshops take place at: